Nikithamboks25/HTML-CSS/README.md

   <li>The best approach to style links is to target them by using the anchor tag "a"</li>
   <li>We can specify "a" and set the color to 648fff, a nicer blue color than before</li>
   <li>A common exception is "a:hover" which triggers when a user hover over a link</li>
+  <li>There are different states for links, and we can make exceptions for each state.</li>
+  <li> "a:hover" - a state that is triggered when we hover over a link.</li>
+  <li>"text-decoration: none" - will remove the underline when hovering over a link</li>
+  <li>"a:link" - is a style used for unvisited links</li>
+  <li>"a:visited" - is a style for visited links</li>
+  <li>Use "a" and then "a:hover" or "a:link," "a:visited," and "a:hover" in that specific order for the styling to work correctly.</li>
+  <li>Underlines in a link can be mainly used in long paragraph text to assist colorblind people to differentiate between normal text and link.
+However on nav bars there should be no underlines as people will expect redirection to other pages</li>

+  **Inheritence in CSS**
+  <li>The type of properties that generally inherit are text, font-family, font-weight, etv</li>

+  **Debugging in CSS**
+  <li>Best practice for debugging CSS is to put a border or background color on the thing you are trying to style.
+If you cannot see it, you cannot style it</li>
 </ul>